r-king0/raph_thesis_scripts/README.md

 # Feedback Driven Wind Simulations - Scripts
 Scripts used to compare and analyze a suite of galactic wind simulations built using a modified version of the AREPO moving mesh code (which can be found [here](https://github.com/nelson-group/raph_arepo)).
 The suite was built as part of a Master Thesis at the Heidelberg Institute of Theoretical Astrophysics under the supervision of Dr. Dylan Nelson.
-The AREPO version used to build the simulation suite can be found at this [link](https://github.com/nelson-group/raph_arepo/tree/master).

 For this work we adopted the following fiducial parameters: